This implementation guide is currently in a beta state at the moment. Therefore, this is still under active development and subject to change.

-- Experimental: Early development/POC version of an API for early sight during discovery
+- Experimental: Early development/proof of concept version of an API for early sight during discovery.

-- Alpha: Initial test APIs, likely to change substantially, or be discontinued as the project develops
+Alpha: Initial test APIs, likely to change substantially.

-- Beta: APIs that are still under active development and subject to change, but that are likely to progress into a live API
+Beta: APIs that are still under active development and subject to change

-- Release Candidate: APIs that are largely complete, unlikely to change substantially, but still need further testing before becoming live
+Release Candidate: APIs that are largely complete, unlikely to change substantially, but still need further testing by a wider group of implementers before becoming live.

 - Live: Release live APIs